SinkSAM-Net: Knowledge-Driven Self-Supervised Sinkhole Segmentation Using Topographic Priors and Segment Anything Model: Discussion

-The DEM-based sinkhole delineation method, "fill sinks," became widely utilized in topographic analysis and geomorphometric applications.
-Its integration into ArcGIS Pro GIS software made it accessible to a broad range of researchers, engineers, and soil conservationists for various purposes \cite{PARDOIGUZQUIZA2021480, HOFIERKA2018265, article13}.
-As was discussed in the \textit{Related Work} section, this usage of DEM-based sinkhole delineation methods, without the support of RGB data, introduces two challenges: (1) false detection of non-sinkhole features \cite{HOFIERKA2018265}; and (2) inaccurate segmentation of sinkhole boundaries \cite{LINDSAY20061192}.
+The DEM-based sinkhole delineation method, "fill sinks," has become widely utilized in topographic analyses and geomorphometric applications.
+Its integration into ArcGIS Pro made it accessible to a broad range of researchers, engineers, and soil conservationists for various purposes \citep{PARDOIGUZQUIZA2021480,HOFIERKA2018265,article13}.
+As discussed in the \textit{Related Work} section, relying solely on DEM-based sinkhole delineation, without RGB support, introduces two main challenges: (1) false detection of non-sinkhole features \citep{HOFIERKA2018265}; and (2) inaccurate segmentation of sinkhole boundaries \citep{LINDSAY20061192}.

-Consistent with previous achievements, our results demonstrate that closed depressions delineated using "fill sinks" tend to under- or over-estimate the sinkhole boundaries.
-This leads to larger or smaller sinkhole area coverage than actual, resulting in many incorrectly segmented pixels.
-On the other hand, the integration of SinkSAM with automatic prompting, using computed closed depressions from 3D data as bounding boxes, allowed for pixel-level segmentation.
-This approach enhanced sinkhole detection and delineation compared to traditional DEM-based methods (see Fig. \ref{Prediction_test_set}).
-That is because SinkSAM facilitates an automatic refinement of sinkhole boundaries, using an RGB true representation.
-An attempt to achieve that level of precision of SinkSAM, was previously accomplished only through manual inspection of RGB imagery by human annotators \cite{blushteinlivnon2024performancehumanannotatorsobject}.
-This was done post-processing, after the stage of topographic computations had ended \cite{chen2015semi}.
+Consistent with these limitations, our results demonstrate that closed depressions delineated using "fill sinks" tend to either under- or overestimate sinkhole boundaries.
+This results in area coverage discrepancies and incorrectly segmented pixels.
+In contrast, SinkSAM-Net integrates computed closed depressions from 3D data as bounding boxes to prompt SAM for pixel-level RGB segmentation.
+This improves sinkhole detection and delineation compared with traditional DEM-based methods (see Fig.~\ref{Prediction_test_set}).
+SinkSAM-Net enables automatic refinement of sinkhole boundaries using RGB data, thereby achieving a level of accuracy previously obtained only through manual post-processing by human annotators \citep{10943264,chen2015semi}.

+Zero-shot SAM was applied in RS studies with promising results \citep{osco2023segmentmodelsamremote}.
+For instance, it was used to segment glaciers and geological features in a zero-shot setting \citep{GIANNAKIS2024115797,shankar2023semantic}.
+However, Zero-shot SAM is prone to over-segmentation or under-segmentation, especially when object boundaries are amorphous and therefore unclear \citep{ji2024segment}.
+This is a methodological challenge because many objects on the earth surface are amorphous and hard to segment from RS data. \citep{10613866,osco2023segmentmodelsamremote}.
+In line with these findings on different objects, SAM’s performance in sinkhole segmentation here is reasonable in zero-shot mode, but, it tended to segment parts of the background, such as shadows and shrubs, leading to a higher false positive rate, especially when object boundaries were fuzzy.